ABOUT THE OP PERFORMANCE LAB

 All artists and participants in OP Labs will be invited to participate in annual Community Learning events, a series of weekly panels and conversations with leading artists, practitioners, and industry working in all the various forms.
 From discussions about television writing rooms, case studies in digital performance, best practices for collaboration (both in the room and in a contract), to pitching workshops, these events will provide all OP artists – across all our labs – to join in a community wide conversation about where storytelling will be heading in the future.

-Full information about how the application process for the 2023 Orchard Project works is available here.
+Full information about how the submission process for The Orchard Project works, click here.

-In addition to project description and biographical information asked for in our new common application, we are asking applicants to provide:
+In addition to project description and biographical information asked for in our new common application, we are asking those submitting to the Performance Lab to provide: